A Reexamination of Phosphorus and Chlorine Depletions in the Diffuse Interstellar Medium: SUMMARY AND CONCLUSIONS

 From an analysis of neutral chlorine fractions, we obtained estimates for the molecular hydrogen fractions that pertain to the H$_2$-bearing gas along the lines of sight in our survey.
 We find that for all sight lines with $\log N({\rm H}_2)\gtrsim18$ (where H$_2$ transitions to being fully self shielded), the H$_2$-bearing gas has a molecular fraction of at least 10\% and that the gas becomes essentially fully molecular at $\log N({\rm H}_2)\approx21$.
 A typical value of the molecular fraction in the H$_2$-bearing portion of a diffuse cloud is 0.4.
 This might then be adopted as a representative value for the CNM in general for studies seeking to analyze the chemistry and physical conditions in diffuse molecular clouds.

 \acknowledgments We acknowledge the efforts of undergraduate students Jennifer Hobbs and Luke Russell, who performed a preliminary analysis of Cl abundances as part of the Pre-Major in Astronomy Program (Pre-MAP) at the University of Washington.
 The profile fitting routine used in this work (ISMOD), which was originally created by Yaron Sheffer, was updated by Johnathan Rice to accommodate simultaneous fits to multiple absorption features.
 We thank Dan Welty for providing us with the H2GUI package.
 Our research has made use of the SIMBAD database operated at CDS, Strasbourg, France.
 Support for this work was provided by the Space Telescope Science Institute through grants HST-AR-15807.001-A to Eureka Scientific and HST-AR-15807.002-A to the University of Toledo.
 Observations were obtained from the MAST data archive at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via the following DOI: \dataset[10.17909/qfnj-yt76]{https://doi.org/10.17909/qfnj-yt76}.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.

 \facilities{HST(STIS), FUSE, Copernicus} \software{ISMOD \citep{s08}, STSDAS, H2GUI \citep{t02}, LTOOLS}